-Keeping Children Safe in Education DfE (2023)
+Keeping Children Safe in Education DfE (2024)

-The model policy was revised in July 2023 to reflect the minor changes in national guidance because of the publication of revisions to 'Keeping Children Safe in Education' This guidance will become statutory from 1 September 2023 and all academies, schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
+The model policy was revised in July 2024 to reflect the changes in national guidance because of the publication of revisions to 'Keeping Children Safe in Education' on 24th May 2024.
+This guidance will become statutory from 1 September 2024 and all academies, schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.

-The guidance uses the terms "must" and "should" which is reflected in the policy.
+The guidance uses the terms "must" and "and "should" which is reflected in the policy.
 The term "must" is used when the person is question is legally required to do something and "should" when the advice set out should be followed unless there is good reason not to.
 In accordance with the guidance, governing bodies must ensure that the academy's safeguarding policy is:

-- publicly available via the academy website or by other means; - provided to all staff (including temporary staff) at induction along with a staff code of conduct, behaviour policy and the safeguarding response to children who are absent from education.
+- publicly available via the academy website or by other means; - provided to all staff (including temporary staff) and volunteers at induction along with a staff code of conduct, behaviour policy and the safeguarding response to children who are absent from education.